allnightlight/LTI_Pole_Estimation/casestudies/doc.md

 - and the mismatches of the pole distribution reduce depending on the length of the prediction horizon.

 Figure 3.2.2 show some examples of pole distributions of randomly selected trained agents.
-Some estimated poles are matched with the true ones, but the other poles failed.
+Some poles of trained systems match with the poles of targeted system or are located in the center of groups of the targeted poles as if they represented the groups.
+The rest of poles of the trained systems are apart from the unit circle, this means that the trained system does not have the capacity to estimate long-term behaviour of the targeted system.

 <img src = "./img/pole_distribution_discrepancy_case_study_002a.png" width = "50%">
 Figure 3.2.1 Learning curves of the discrepancy between the true pole distribution and the estimated one